Professor of New Testament

 Amherst College, B.A., 1984

 Deborah is Eden’s Academic Dean and Professor of New Testament.
 Dean Krause’s teaching and scholarship focus on methods of biblical interpretation and their roots in critical theory, theology and politics.
-In addition to a required course in biblical hermeneutics, she teaches courses in the gospels, early Jewish exegesis, the Deutero-Pauline and pastoral epistles, and feminist-womanist, post-colonial and postmodern biblical interpretation.
+In addition to a required course in Biblical Studies, she teaches courses in the gospels, early Jewish exegesis, the Deutero-Pauline and pastoral epistles, and feminist-womanist, post-colonial and postmodern biblical interpretation.

 “I want my students to make informed analogies between the ancient contexts of scripture and their own contemporary contexts.”